MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 * Tools and Collaborative Development Team
 * Less experienced developers may benefit from a 'buddy'

-For larger changes, consider splitting the work over multiple Issues and Pull
+For larger changes, split the work over multiple Issues and Pull
 Requests:

 * An overarching issue that sets out the overall picture and tracks the